keithbuhler/keithbuhler.github.io/talktoaphilosopher.md

 ---
-title: talk to a philosopher
+title: Talk To A Philosopher
+layout: single
 ---

 You have a question about metaphysics, ethics, or philosophy religion but don't know where to even start?
-You can talk to me at $30 for 30 minutes.
+You can talk to me at $50 for 30 minutes.

 To set up an appointment, please send an email to info at keithbuhler dot com.
-(I use Google Hangout, Skype, and Facetime.)
+(I can use Google Hangout, Skype, and Facetime.)

 *Terms and conditions:*